Fees and charges

 Undergraduates

 The College collects the student contribution towards the annual cost of tuition on behalf of the University.
 This fee is due in advance at the beginning of each of the three terms on a 25%/25%/50% basis, except for overseas students where the fee is due in one instalment at the beginning of the Michaelmas Term.
-Home and EU students are referred to the Government's Student Finance website for the most up-to-date information for fee support.
+Home students are referred to the Government's Student Finance website for the most up-to-date information for fee support.
 For overseas students the fee is set at a fixed annual amount for the duration of the course.

 Postgraduates

-Michaelmas Term: 11 October 2023
+Michaelmas Term: 15 October 2025

-Lent Term: 17 January 2024
+Lent Term: 21 January 2026

-Easter Term: 24 April 2024
+Easter Term: 29 April 2026

 For more information, please email the Bursary.
-The Bursary is located on B staircase.

 US Federal Loans